 Here are the best practices and requirements for the Data Feed:

 Products eligible to be Enhanced Listings appear in a content-rich format on the Google Shopping Tab.
 In addition to to the standard details, you must provide the following as well:

 In addition to the above data, also follow these best practices:

 - It is must that you add the “Availability” Attribute.
-Without this, Google declares, that the products would not appear in the Search Results on Surfaces Across Google.
+Without this, Google declares, that the products would not appear in the Search Results on Free Listing (previously known as Surfaces Across Google).

 - Also, consider adding “Canonical Link” Attribute to declare your preference to use this for the Product in the Web Search Index instead of the “Link” Attribute.

-- Additionally consider adding Shipping Configuration and Policy Links to the Surfaces Across Google Link.
+- Additionally consider adding Shipping Configuration and Policy Links to the Free Listing Link.

 Availability: This attribute is used to inform the users about the availability of Products in Stock.
 The values it accepts are “in stock”, “out of stock”, “preorder”.
 Please understand that preorder value is used only for the newly launched products.
 And they accompany Availability Date Attribute.